 The Bibles that come to light (and even that locution suggests that they were somehow mired in darkness before being viewed by Western eyes) are at once the eastern spoils of the West and the providential proof of Christian truth.
 Both attitudes are unsurprisingly triumphalist, but also surprisingly fragile.
 To extract Western truth from the "foreign" territory of the East is to ask how Western that truth really is and how true it is, after centuries kept in the hands of others.
 This hope for new, triumphal truth coupled with anxiety about its durability and reliability shadow these Bible hunting endeavors, as well as Gospel Thrillers that come in their wake.

-The map below notes locations of major "biblical discoveries" in the 19th and early 20 century, including some early discoveries in the capacious libraries of Europe.
-Click on a "pin" below for more information on key "discoveries" and the "Bible Hunters" who made them.
+The map below notes locations of major "biblical discoveries" in the 19th and early 20 centuries.
+Click on a "pin" below and then click once more on the link for more information on key "discoveries" and the "Bible Hunters" who made them.